amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 The GM may also threaten several consequences at once, then the player may choose which ones to resist (and make rolls for each).

-> “She stabs you and then leaps off the balcony. <span class="CharOverride-23">Level 2 harm</span> and you <span class="CharOverride-23">lose the opportunity</span> to catch her with fighting.”
+> “She stabs you and then leaps off the balcony.
+Level 2 harm and you lose the opportunity to catch her with fighting.”

 > “I’ll resist losing the opportunity by grappling her as she attacks.
 She can stab me, but I don’t want to let her escape.”